 Are you curious about ghosts and paranormal activities?
-Do you love bingeing on “BuzzFeed Unsolved” on YouTube, where paranormal investigations are conducted?
-Do you love reading about all things supernatural?
+Do you love bingeing “Ghost Adventures” on the TV or “BuzzFeed Unsolved” on YouTube, where paranormal investigations are conducted?
+Do you love reading about all things supernatural or superstitious?

 If that sounds right up your alley, you might be heartened to know that some of the world’s top universities offer a variety of “scary” courses where you will learn about the devil, witchcraft, ghosts, and more.

-Thomas Francis University is a metaphysics school that offers online spiritually-based Bachelor’s, Master’s, and PhD Metaphysical Science degrees as well as single, standalone courses in related metaphysical and esoteric topics.
-Here, you can study online at your own pace and earn these degrees in three to 12 months, which makes these degrees excellent for busy students.
+Thomas Francis University is a metaphysics school that offers online spiritually-based bachelor’s, master’s, and PhD Metaphysical Science degrees as well as single, standalone courses in related metaphysical and esoteric topics.

 The programmes are made for students who wish to conduct paranormal or parapsychological research, lead a paranormal investigation team, write books on paranormal activity topics, and present lectures on them.
 Courses offered range from the metaphysics of dying and introduction to paranormal research.